-Complete the conditional sentences with the verbs in brackets.
+Complete the mixed conditional sentences

 Conditionals exercises with answers and grammar rules for pre-intermediate to advanced learners.

 In mixed conditional sentences we combine the second and third conditional.
 There are two types of such sentences in English.

 If you had booked the tickets yesterday, we would be in the theatre now.